hklarner/pyboolnet/Docs/Sphinx/source/Manual.rst

 Note that the function :ref:`basins_diagram` either requires a list of states representing attractors (given via the parameter *Attractors*), or it will compute the minimal trap spaces and *assume* that they are complete and univocal.
-You should make sure that the minimal trap spaces are indeed complete and univocal using the functions :ref:`completeness_iterative` and :ref:`univocal`.
+You should make sure that the minimal trap spaces are indeed complete and univocal using the functions :ref:`completeness` and :ref:`univocal`.

 .. _figure26: